People often confuse “losses” and “loses” because they look similar, but they are completely different in meaning and use.

 People often confuse “losses” and “loses” because they look similar but their meanings are completely different.

 Even a small spelling mistake can change your sentence and make your writing seem unprofessional.
+For example, “the company loses millions” is correct, while “the company losses millions” is not.

-This mix-up happens because English spelling can be tricky just one letter can change both meaning and grammar.
+This mix up happens because English spelling can be tricky just one letter can change both meaning and grammar.

 In this guide, you’ll quickly understand the meaning, usage, and common mistakes so you can use both words with confidence.